-LEARN TO COMPETE TRAIN TO COMPETE LEARN TO WIN INJURY PREVENTION Learn functional movement tests and work with trainer to develop mobility and stability exercises s mobility and stability issues to prevent over-use injuries SEASON LENGTH 32-40 weeks 38-45 weeks 44-48 weeks PRACTICES PER WEEK A) 3 practices/week B) 4-7 @ 120-150 min 5-7 @ 90-150 min 5-8 @ 120-180 min MATCHES PER WEEK 1.5 @ 90 min (best of 3 sets) or 1 tournament every 3 weeks 1.5 @ 90 min (best of 5) or 1 tournament every 3 weeks 1.5 @ 90 min (best of 5) or 1 tournament every 3 weeks PRACTICE TO COMPETITION RATIO 40/60 40/60 30/70 PHYSICAL TRAINING PER WEEK 3-4 @ 30-60 min 3-4 @ 60 min 4-5 @ 60-90 min MENTAL & LIFE SKILLS Integrated into a nnual program.
-See Development I Matrix for details.
-OTHER SPORTS Indoor and/or beach, Indoor and/or Sitting Indoor, Beach, or Sitting Max 11-12 sessions/week (1 session = 90-120 min of a practice, match, or work out) For example: 6 practices, 3 physical training, 2 matches = 11 MAXIMUM TOTAL ACTIVITY All athletes should have 5 hours between practices if doing two practices a day and have 1 full day off per week.
-Coaches in this stage should monitor the total number of activities the players participate in order to build the players' capacity to withstand training and minimize burnout and injuries.
-Coaches should also monitor the estimated volume of jumps for each practice.
-The number of jumps should gradually increase to meet the demands of training and competition events.
-Sharp increases in jumps from day-to-day or week-to-week greatly increase the risk of chronic or acute injuries.
-Training load can be recorded and monitored within the practice plan with great specificity or with simple symbols (↓ ↑ →).
+LEARN TO COMPETE TRAIN TO COMPETE LEARN TO WIN INJURY PREVENTION Learn functional movement tests and work with trainer to develop mobility and stability exercises Can self-assess and address mobility and stability issues and uses strength training to prevent over-use injuries SEASON LENGTH 32-40 weeks 38-45 weeks 44-48 weeks PRACTICES PER WEEK A) 3 practices/week B) 4-7 @ 120-150 min 5-7 @ 90-150 min 5-8 @ 120-180 min MATCHES PER WEEK 1.5 @ 90 min (best of 3 sets) or 1 tournament every 3 weeks 1.5 @ 90 min (best of 5) or 1 tournament every 3 weeks 1.5 @ 90 min (best of 5) or 1 tournament every 3 weeks PRACTICE TO COMPETITION RATIO 40/60 40/60 40/60 PHYSICAL TRAINING PER WEEK 3-4 @ 30-60 min 3-4 @ 60 min 4-5 @ 60-90 min MENTAL & LIFE SKILLS Integrated into a nnual program.
+See Development N Matrix for details.
+OTHER SPORTS Indoor and/or beach, Indoor and/or Sitting Indoor, Beach, or Sitting ek (1 session = 90-120 min of a prac 6 practices, 3 physical training, 2 r MAXIMUM TOTAL ACTIVITY have 1 full day off per week.
+C the players participate in minimize burnout and injurie for each practice.
+The number of and competition events.
+Sha increase the risk of chronic 5 hours between practices if doing coaches in this stage should monito order to build the players' capacity is.
+Coaches should also monitor the of jumps should gradually increase the programmer in jumps from day-to-or acute injuries.
+Training load can lan with great specificity or with simple or the total number of activities to withstand training and e estimated volume of jumps to meet the demands of training day or week-to-week greatly be recorded and monitored

-Two options for practice amounts are presented in the Learn to Compete stage to demonstrate the options available for different pathways.
+^{}Two options for practice amounts are presented in the Learn to Compete stage to demonstrate the options available for different pathways.
 The minimum number of practices per week required to develop skills and progress toward "personal excellence" is 3x/week.
 A maximum range of training sessions in these stages is listed above.
 However, more training is not always better.
-The quality of the practice environment is a critical factor. rain to Win
+The quality of the practice environment is a critical factor.